Mobee Royal Family Slave Relics Museum

 The museum has manacles used by slave traders to shackle enslaved people, including those used to bind together the legs of two slaves to slow their movement.
 There is also a branding tool from the late 18th century which belonged to the slave merchant Sunbu Mobee, whose grave is located inside the museum.
 It was reportedly used to brand the name of the slave merchant onto the skin of enslaved people, and to pierce their lips to prevent them from eating while working in the fields.
 Other items include a ring-shaped tool which was used to punish enslaved people by being forced over a broken wrist and used to suspend them off the ground from a tree.
-Outside the museum are two 18th century canons, which could reportedly be exchanged for up to 100 slaves each.
+Outside the museum are two 18th-century cannons, which could reportedly be exchanged for up to 100 slaves each.